 I believe this fusion of ecology and economy backed by the digital technology is our great achievement.

 It seems we are always late catching up with reality.
-It took us already twenty years to seriously consider adaptation to climate change, and now you have to deal with these unilateral decisions to cool the Earth by sending sulfates in the atmosphere.
+It took us twenty years to seriously consider adapting to climate change, and now you have to deal with these unilateral decisions to cool the Earth by sending sulfates in the atmosphere.
 One can understand that the Chinese rice harvest is at stake, but if this launch messes the weather in India or elsewhere, it could trigger a serious political crisis.
 Another mistake of our generation.

 We knew geoengineering was a last resort technology that could be used temporarily if emissions overshot the target and temperatures were too high.
 But we never organized a coordinated effort to see how it could be done cautiously with internationally agreed safeguards.
 So up to you to correct this gap.